UnixJunkie/Durandal/README.txt

 # Copyright (C) 2010, 2011 Zhang Initiative Research Unit,
-# Advance Science Institute, Riken
+# Advance Science Institute, RIKEN
 # 2-1 Hirosawa, Wako, Saitama 351-0198, Japan
 # This program is free software: you can redistribute it and/or modify
 # it under the terms of the GNU Lesser General Public License as published by